aasthadave9/100DaysofRTL/day11/README.md

 ## Day 11
-Design and verify a UART TX/RX
+Design and verify a Universal Asynchronous Receiver Transmitter (UART)